Pixplicity/CollapsibleText/README.md

 If the length of the size fits the number of maxLines, no tags are added.

-#Example
+# Example

-An more complete example can be found under the 'example' branch
+A more complete example can be found under the 'example' branch

 ![Example](https://github.com/Pixplicity/CollapsibleText/blob/main/readme/compose-collapsibleText.gif)